polish-penguin-dev/Shrimpo/README.md

 This makes for an easy, and pretty good chatbot!
 But wait!
 We can do even more!

+## Requirements

+Obviously, we don't want our chatbot to accidentally flag something that doesn't really come under a certain intent.
+This is where requirements come in.

 ## Learning Mode

 Coming soon!